usermindinc-sdk/integrations-sdk-template/README.md

 Then before you begin coding, put the results of those calls inside your starter project.

-To run this as a web server use these arguments `server src/main/resources/config-prod.yaml` and go to http://localhost:8089/swagger

 You can then test your code using the built in unit and integration tests.

 #Implement Authentication